 For any questions about studying, working and living in Germany, scholarships and other offerings by the DAAD please come to my office hour or send me an e-mail to make an appointment.

-In 2012/2013 4 SML students have been awarded with a DAAD scholarship to do a summer language course in Germany.
+In 2013/2014 a final year SML student got a MA scholarship to study in Germany and another 4 SML students have been awarded with a DAAD scholarship to do a summer language course in Germany.